davidwoolf/website/static/using-window-postmessage-react.md

 ```

 - first we create a regular react component and render a button and iframe
-- the iframe is loading another site we control and also has a ref attached to it so we can get access to the DOM node
+- the iframe is loading another site we control and also has a ref attached, so we can get access to the DOM node
 - we have an `origin` variable, which is the url of the site where we are instantiating `MyComponent`
 - our button fires a `sendMessage` function which first checks if our ref exists (a recommended check when dealing with actual DOM nodes), and then runs `ref.current.contentWindow.postMessage`
 - `contentWindow` is how you access the window of an iframe, so we’re requesting to post a message to the iframe window with the value of "Hello iframe!", along with our origin (so the iframe knows where the message came from)